yikesinc/intro-to-wordpress/README.md

-# intro-to-wordpress
+# Introduction to WordPress
-Curriculm for a general intro to WordPress class.
+Curriculum for a general intro to WordPress workshop.